tsingshitao-nuke/dsh-set-workspace/README.md

 ```

 The bundle is a standard host/client dual-half DSH package.
 The host half (`src/index.ts`) writes the current webserver port and the Desktop launch command to `~/.dsh/dsh-set-workspace/runtime.json`.
 The client half (`src/client/index.ts`) performs the switch.
 The bridge script, whale icon, and launcher are copied to `~/.dsh/dsh-set-workspace/` (space-free, stable across reinstalls); the registry entries live under `HKCU\Software\Classes\Directory\shell` (no admin rights).

+## Compatibility

+- **DSH Desktop (Tauri / Electron)**: the host records the app executable; the bridge launches it to boot DSH, and when it is already running the app's own single-instance handler restores and focuses the window (VS Code "Open with Code" pattern).
+- **Official CLI / npm install** (`npm i -g @deepseek-ai/dsh`, DSH served into a browser): the host records the `dsh web` launch command (the same node + `lib/bin.js` the running kernel uses, with `--no-open --host 127.0.0.1 --port <port>`); the bridge boots DSH through it when it is down and focuses the browser page — no desktop window required.
+- The launcher type is re-detected every time the host starts, so the same plugin adapts to whichever install you upgrade to.

 ## Build